 Rachel K. Brooks

-Rachel is a Ph.D. student in Virginia Tech’s Plant Pathology, Physiology, and Weed Science Department studying how the invasive Tree of Heaven (Ailanthus altissima) can be controlled by fungi (Verticillium nonalfalfae and V. dahlias).
+Rachel is a Ph.D. student in Virginia Tech’s School of Plant and Environmental Sciences studying how the invasive Tree of Heaven (Ailanthus altissima) can be controlled by fungi (Verticillium nonalfalfae and V. dahlias).

 After growing up in New Hampshire, Rachel obtained a Bachelors of Science at the University of Vermont studying environmental science.
 As an undergraduate, Rachel discovered her love of scientific research working as a technician in a biology lab and then running her own undergraduate research experiment at Harvard Forest.
 Her project studied the impacts of environmental pressures on the aquatic communities found within the northern pitcher plant (Sarracenia purpurea) and how proteomics can be used to monitor these changes.